AbmSourav/probd/README.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+    = 1.6.0 2019 May 10th =
+    * a page template added with popular post slider, owl carousel support added.

     = 1.5.0 2019 Apr.
 8th =
     * Only one Footer link added.